Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Introduction

-A second manifestation of the curse of dimensionality is the prohibitive computational complexity.
+Another manifestation of the curse of dimensionality is the prohibitive computational complexity.
 The matrix inversion in stochastic kriging normally incurs a computational cost that is cubic in the sample size, which quickly surpasses the processing capability of typical modern computers as the sample size increases.
-There is a vast and fast-growing literature on approximations for reducing computational complexity of stochastic kriging and Gaussian process regression (GPR), a closely related method in machine learning.
-A basic idea is to identify a suitable subset of the samples, and then use them to construct a low rank approximation of the covariance matrix, which is substantially easier to invert.
-These approximations are usually developed for general kernel functions and general experimental designs.
-We refer to \citet[Chapter~8]{RasmussenWilliams06} and \citet[Chapter~9]{gramacy2020surrogates} for overviews of the approach, and to \cite{GramacyApley15}, \cite{LuRudiBorgonovoRosasco20}, \cite{BurtRasmussenWilk20}, and references therein for recent advances in this regard.
+There is a vast and fast-growing literature on approximations to reduce the computational complexity of stochastic kriging and Gaussian process regression (GPR), a closely related method in machine learning.
+The basic idea is to identify a suitable subset of the samples and then use it to construct a low-rank approximation of the covariance matrix, which is substantially easier to invert.
+Such approximations are usually developed for general kernel functions and general experimental designs.
+We refer to \citet[Chapter~8]{RasmussenWilliams06} and \citet[Chapter~9]{gramacy2020surrogates} for overviews of the approach and to \cite{GramacyApley15}, \cite{LuRudiBorgonovoRosasco20}, \cite{BurtRasmussenWilk20}, and references therein for recent advances in this regard.

-We refrain from approximation strategies in the present paper.
+We do not seek to develop new approximation strategies in the present paper.
 Instead, we take advantage of properties that are specific to TM kernels and TSG designs to develop fast algorithms for \emph{exact} computation of stochastic kriging.
+We compare our approach with those based on matrix approximations in terms of both prediction accuracy and computational efficiency through extensive numerical experiments.

 Another important issue related to matrix inversion is the numerical instability due to limitations of floating point arithmetic and the fact that large covariance matrices tend to be ill-conditioned \citep{HaalandQian11}.
-The issue is particularly serious when Gaussian kernels are used \citep{AbabouBagtzoglouWood94}.
+This issue is particularly serious when Gaussian kernels are used \citep{AbabouBagtzoglouWood94}.
 One may apply the framework in \cite{HaalandWangMaheshwari18} and \cite{WangHaaland19} to analyze such numerical errors.
-We do not pursue in this direction here, although numerical experiments show that covariance matrices induced by TM kernels and TSG designs do not appear to suffer from this issue.
+We do not pursue this direction in the present paper, although numerical experiments show that covariance matrices induced by TM kernels and TSG designs do not appear to suffer from this issue.